Nothing Fails: Promotion and live performances

 No music video was filmed for promotion of "Nothing Fails".
 Initially it was reported by Daily Mirror that Madonna planned to shoot the video in Israel with actor Michael Douglas.
 According to Polly Graham from the newspaper, Warner Bros. executives were concerned about the singer's safety in Israel, but Madonna was adamant.
 "Her record bosses are really worried about it.
 They are trying to talk her around, but she's having none of it.
 She has told them it makes sense to shoot it in Israel as the Kabbalah originates from there.
 Madonna is not particularly bothered about her safety and potential risks.
 She doesn't think it's as bad as it seems."
 Her then husband Guy Ritchie was also facing difficulty with his project, Revolver, which was rejected by Sony Pictures executives since it contained references to Kabbalah, and they asked Ritchie to re-write the script.
 Since the video itself would have included symbolism from Kabbalah, Madonna ultimately decided to not film the music video.
 These reports were later refuted by the artist during an interview with San Francisco radio station Alice 97.3, where she explained that no music video would be shot for the single.

 To start marketing American Life, Madonna embarked on a promo tour.
 One of these performances, presented at the Total Request Live studios in New York, was shown by MTV in a special named Madonna on Stage & on the Record.
 Hosted by Carson Daly, she sang "Nothing Fails" and other songs from American Life while answered questions from the audience.
-Madonna also performed the song at HMV store in Oxford to around 500 people.
+Madonna also performed the song at HMV store in Oxford Street, London, to around 500 people.
 She wore a black beret, polka-dot blouse, black trousers and heels.
 The setlist included "American Life", "Hollywood", "Nothing Fails", "X-Static Process" and "Mother and Father" before performing her previous singles "Like a Prayer" and "Don't Tell Me".
 She also played the acoustic guitar during some songs and played the wrong chords at the beginning of "X-Static Process".

 The next year, Madonna performed the song on the Re-Invention World Tour as the first song from the acoustic segment of the concert.
 She arrived on stage dressed in a black Stella McCartney suit and accompanied by an acoustic guitar to sing the song.
 Jane Stevenson from Toronto Sun described Madonna as a "solitary figure", as it was her alone playing the acoustic guitar.
 Bret McCabe from Baltimore City Paper described it as a "warm-up" performance.
 During the concert in Ireland, she wore a black coat and was protected by an umbrella while performing the song during the rain.
 This occurrence was mentioned in the I'm Going to Tell You a Secret documentary, which chronicled the whole tour.